 After having 4 mini-strokes I feel very lucky not to be suffering from any lasting damage.
 Being unaware of what the symptoms of mini strokes meant I ignored my attacks and soldiered on, not seeking help until almost too late.
 It is vital that everyone is made aware of mini-strokes and the importance of doing something about them immediately.

 Notes to editors

 The Act FAST campaign will run nationally from 2 February to 1 March 2015.
 The campaign will consist of TV and Video on Demand advertising supported by digital search.
-A separate strand of activity including TV, radio and press advertising will specifically target BME audiences.
+A separate strand of activity including TV, radio and press advertising will specifically target